 If your hair is already dry or damaged, washing it in hot water can make it more likely to break.

-To avoid damage, use lukewarm water instead of hot, avoid brushing and stretching your hair while wet, and use a deep, moisturizing conditioner regularly.
+To avoid damage, use lukewarm water instead of hot, avoid brushing and stretching your hair while it’s wet, and use a deeply moisturizing conditioner regularly.

-There’s some research that caffeine may help hair growth and slow loss.
+There’s some research to suggest that caffeine may help with hair growth and slow down hair loss.

 The caffeine also boosted hair root width and prolonged the growth phase of hair.
-When tested on female hair follicles, it also had a growth-promoting effect.
+It had a growth-promoting effect when tested on female hair follicles as well.

-Because it’s a vasodilator, caffeine may also help improve blood flow to the scalp, promoting hair growth.
+Because it’s a vasodilator, caffeine may also help improve blood flow to your scalp, promoting hair growth.

 You can make your own coffee rinse for hair or buy caffeine shampoo.

 Yes, psychological stress can contribute to hair loss in several ways.
-It can trigger:
+It can trigger the following conditions:

-- Alopecia areata: This autoimmune disease develops when the immune system attacks the hair follicles.
-Alopecia areata causes hair loss on the scalp.
-A more severe form, known as alopecia universalis, causes hair loss over the entire body.
+• Alopecia areata: This autoimmune disease develops when your immune system attacks the hair follicles.
+Alopecia areata causes hair loss on your scalp.
+A more severe form, alopecia universalis, causes hair loss over your entire body.

-- Trichotillomania: This is also known as a hair-pulling disorder.
+• Trichotillomania: This condition is also known as hair-pulling disorder.
+It causes an irresistible urge to pull out your hair.

-Hair transplants involve taking hair from one area of the scalp and transplanting it into an area that’s thin or bald.
+Hair transplants involve taking hair from one area of your scalp and transplanting it into an area with hair thinning or balding.

 It’s widely known that smoking causes serious health problems, but it can also contribute to hair loss.

-The authors suggested that nicotine and other chemicals could accelerate hair loss, but more research is needed to confirm.
+The authors suggested that nicotine and other chemicals could speed up hair loss, but more research is needed to confirm this.

 Talk with your doctor if you’re concerned about hair loss.
-They can help diagnose any health conditions that may be contributing and develop a treatment plan.
+They can help diagnose any health conditions that may be contributing and develop a treatment plan for you.

 While sudden or extreme hair loss can be alarming, there are often simple solutions.
-By addressing the underlying cause and making some lifestyle changes, it’s sometimes possible to stop or prevent hair loss.
+By addressing the underlying cause and making some lifestyle changes, you may be able to stop or prevent hair loss.